(If you’re really that curious…)

 or attended music schools.

-background of classical, jazz and rock that often seemed incompatible with each
+up with a background of classical, jazz and rock that often seemed incompatible

-other, Keith's blending of them unlocked a creative door for me.
-Although his
+with each other, Keith's blending of them unlocked a creative door for me.

-composing influenced the direction of some of my earlier writing, it was his
+Although his composing influenced the direction of some of my earlier writing,

-playing and merging of genres that particularly inspired me.
-Well beyond
+it was his playing and merging of genres that particularly inspired me.

-his pioneering role in the application of synthesizers, he was a musical guide
+Well beyond his pioneering role in the application of synthesizers, he was a

 Many observers, some